Trump's win

 My first use of Python 3's `yield from`!

-yield from rscandir(entry.path)
+, a yield from

 That's it!
 I have to admit that reads wonderfully.
 The Legacy Python (aka Python 2.x) alternative is quite a bit uglier: